vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-processes.md

 I would say no. IMO (which is opinionated), we should be measuring the time it takes a team to deliver value to customers.
-To put it more simply, how long does it take to get a change to production, from the moment work begins to the moment customer start using it?
+To put it more simply, how long does it take to get a change to production, from the moment work begins to the moment a customer starts using it?

 For those of you following along, you may know where I'm going next.